 Taylor College awards quarter credits for its Medical Assisting diploma program.
-One quarter credit is equivalent to the following: 10 clock hours in lecture, or 20 clock hours inn lab, or 30 clock hours in externship/clinical.
-A "Clock Hour" means a period of 60 minutes with a minimum of 50 minutes of
+One quarter credit is equivalent to the following: 10 clock hours in lecture, or 20 clock hours inn lab, or 30 clock hours in

 The Practical Nursing and Medical Assisting programs comply with Title IV regulatory conversion formula.
 The school participates in the Federal student financial aid programs authorized under Title IV of the Higher Education Act of 1965, as amended, which are administered by the U.S. Department of Education (ED).
 The school has the appropriate policies and procedures in place to ensure its assignment of credit hours conforms to the definition of a credit hour for Federal purposes.